Welcome to the Intervention Mapping website!

 Step 3 – Program Design

-In Step 3, the planner seeks theory-informed methods and practical strategies to effect changes in the health behavior of individuals and related small groups and to change organizational and societal factors to affect the environment.
+In Step 3, the planner seeks theory-informed methods and translates them into practical applications to effect changes in the health behavior of individuals and related small groups and to change organizational and societal factors to affect the environment.
 An intervention method is a defined process by which theory postulates and empirical research provides evidence for how change may occur in the behavior of individuals, groups, or social structures.
-Whereas a method is a theory-based technique to influence behavior or environmental conditions, a strategy is a way of organizing and operationalizing the intervention methods.
+Whereas a method is a theory-based technique to influence behavior or environmental conditions, an application is a way of organizing and operationalizing the change methods.

 In Step 3, the planner completes the tasks of: